carlitox477/git-github-basics/README.md

 * In the working directory for multiple files: **git checkout** or **git restore .**

 ## Untrack change from staging area
-**git reset file_name**: It doesn't errase anuthing, it just move it from staging area to the work directory
+**git reset file_name**: It doesn't errase anything, it just move it from staging area to the work directory

+## Undo commits
+**git reset -- soft HEAD~1**: This undo 1 commit from the branch, returning all changes done to the staging area

 # Head
 * Head: Last commit we are pointing